-Different Students, Different Pathways: Watch the videos and read the scenarios below to find out how students with a variety of majors, passions, and career goals have made the most of their Pathways General Education experience.
+Different Students, Different Pathways: Watch the videos and read these scenarios below to find out how students with a variety of majors, passions, and career goals could make the most of their Pathways General Education experience.

 Peggy: Civil Engineering major with interests in sustainable materials